|

 number of lean-tos were built for shelter, and some trails branched

-out from the camp. |
+out from the camp. | Camp Vinnedge This was one

 of several District Camps used by the Seattle Area Council in the early